5 Pro Tips to Removing Vinyl Car Wrap

 Vinyl Car Wrap General Information and Tips

-Before we deep dive into the steps of vinyl removal, you should be aware of the
+Before we deep dive into the steps of vinyl removal, you should be aware of the factors that impact removal difficulty.

 For example, the longer vinyl wrap has been on, the harder it will be to remove.
 By the same token, it’s more likely there will be adhesive residue left behind the longer the wrap has been on the car.